LauraMutheu/Predicting-Future-Bank-Loans-Status-Classification/README.md

 # Predicting-Future-Bank-Loans-Status-Classification
+We analyze the loan data obtained from a bank or financial institution, examining borrower attributes such as credit score, mortgage status, annual income, and years of employment.
-In this project, I build and train a classifier to predict if a given bank loan would be paid or not.
+Our goal is to train a classifier that can predict whether a loan will be repaid successfully.